tpo/little_shell_scripts/README.md

 usage: ssh-hosts [host]

-    Either output the whole ~/.ssh/config file or, if given, emit HostName of host.
+    Host lookup inside ~/.ssh/config.
+If no host is given then output the whole ~/.ssh/config file.

     This script is most useful together with bash
     completion: